Skip to content

 Understanding the Differences Between MQTT and CoAP

 MQTT is a client-server protocol designed for the Internet of Things (although it wasn’t called that at the time), with publish-subscribe messaging as its core.
-The MQTT server, also known as the broker, allows you to inspect and manage connected IoT devices and messages.
+The MQTT server, also known as the MQTT broker, allows you to inspect and manage connected IoT devices and messages.
 The Broker can also provide shared services, such as retained messages.
 There are many client libraries and brokers available: free, open source and commercially supported.

 CoAP (The Constrained Application Protocol) is also a client-server protocol designed for the Internet of Things.
 It too targets constrained devices, but is modeled on the World Wide Web of resources (URIs) and HTTP.
 It uses GET, POST, PUT and DELETE verbs like HTTP, which it can interoperate with through proxies.
 URIs represent device state, but devices can be a CoAP client or server.
 For example, a client posts updates to a server or a server responds to GET requests from clients.
 MQTT is a layer over TCP, whereas CoAP works over UDP.
 Some features of TCP that are not in UDP, such as fragmentation, have to be re-implemented in CoAP.
 On the other hand, CoAP is able to use the multicast feature of UDP, which does not exist in TCP.
 Like MQTT, CoAP has implementations of clients and servers in multiple languages.